HMoana/HMoana/README.md

 ### 📚 Learning

-- AWS CloudUp for Hāpori Wāhine
-- SOLID Principles
+- Infrastructe as code using Terraform
-- C#
+- Azure AZ-900 Fundamentals

 #
 <br />